mitchellkrogza/phishing/README.md

-# phishing
+# Phishing
-Central Repository for Adding or Removing Domains / Links from the Phishing.Database project https://github.com/mitchellkrogza/Phishing.Database
+Central Repository for Adding or Removing Domains / Links or IP-addresses to the Phishing.Database project: https://github.com/mitchellkrogza/Phishing.Database

 ## Additions